Badajoz: Geography

 Badajoz is located in the southwest of the Iberian Peninsula on the bank of the Guadiana River on the border with Portugal.
 It is the capital city of the province of the same name.
 It is 61 km from Mérida, 89 km from Cáceres, 217 km from Seville, 227 km east of Lisbon, and 406 km from Madrid.
-The newer part of the city is on the left bank of the river, with several industrial estates and the university hospital.
+The newer part of the city is on the right bank of the river, with several industrial estates and the university hospital.

 In geological terms, Badajoz is located in the South Submeseta.
 It was founded on the banks of the Guadiana River on a Paleozoic limestone hill, carved by the river.
 On this hill is the Alcazaba, one of the main sights of the city.
 The municipality of Badajoz contains soils derived from tertiary deposits, dating to the Paleozoic era.
 Its average altitude is 184 m above sea level.
 The highest points are located in the Cerro del Viento (219 m), at Fuerte San Cristóbal (218 m) and Cerro de la Muela (205 m).
 The lowest point is the Guadiana River (168 m).